 In 1982, John “Jack” Lynch, the first medical oncologist in Washington, DC founded the hospital’s first Ethics Committee.
 A few years later, driven by the needs of the hospital, its providers, patients and families, a dedicated Center for Ethics was developed.
 Today, the John J. Lynch, MD Center for Ethics serves as MedStar Washington Hospital Center’s Department of Bioethics, whose consultative section responds to approximately 400 calls per year.
 The Center’s academic section produces internationally recognized and accredited bioethics education programming and publishes the Journal of Hospital Ethics, the only peer-reviewed and research-indexed publication from MedStar Health.
 The Center is additionally involved in both theoretical and clinical research resulting in policy development for the immediate institution, and continuous, leading contributions to the professional field.

-Christian Carrozzo, PhD(c)is founder of the Program for Neuroethics & Clinical Consciousness (PNCC) at the John J. Lynch, MD Center for Ethics where he serves as head of scholarship and Senior Editor to the Journal of Hospital Ethics.
-Christian is an advanced doctoral student with the Department of Philosophy at the University at Albany, State University of New York, adjunct faculty with the Department of Philosophy and Religion at American University, adjunct clinical faculty with Case Western Reserve School of Medicine, and Co-Chair of the American Society for Bioethics and Humanities' Neuroethics Affinity Group.
-His areas of specialty are the philosophy of mind and philosophy of neuroscience; his present research is in the cognitive science and metaphysics of consciousness, as well as the role of values in neuroscientific practice.
+Christian Carrozzo, PhD(c) is founder of the Program for Neuroethics & Clinical Consciousness (PNCC) at the John J. Lynch, MD Center for Ethics, MedStar Washington Hospital Center, where he serves as Senior Educator, Senior Editor to the Journal of Hospital Ethics, faculty for the Department of Psychiatry, and is chair and co-chair of the Lynch Center's subcommittee's on education and policy, respectively.
+Carrozzo is a Doctoral Candidate with the Department of Philosophy at the University at Albany, State University of New York, and was named Distinguished Alumnus in Philosophy by the College of Humanities and Social Sciences, George Mason University.
+He has served as adjunct faculty at both the Department of Philosophy and Religion at American University and the Department of Philosophy at the George Washington University.
+He also serves as adjunct clinical faculty with Case Western Reserve, School of Medicine.
+Carrozzo is published with the American Philosophical Association, the International Neuroethics Society, as well as the American Journal of Bioethics: Neuroscience.
+His areas of research are the philosophy of mind and neurophilosophy; his present work is in the cognitive science and metaphysics of consciousness, the role of non-epistemic values in neuroscience, and the incorporation of assistive technologies in neuro-critical practice in order to assess cognitive capacity.

 Nikki Glover is Administrative Coordinator of the John J. Lynch, MD Center for Ethics.
 She is responsible for the management and administrative flow of the Center in support of all related projects and programming while incorporating the organization’s mission and values.